 Complicating matters?
 Because of the significant demands on their time, residents and fellows are less likely to receive mental health treatment than members of the general population.

 In years prior, there were no limits to the number of hours residents work.
 However, the ACGME, the governing body overseeing medical and surgical residency programs, has taken measures through the years to stunt the burnout epidemic.
-In 2003, with adjustments in 2011, the council imposed an 80-hour cap on the number of hours a resident can work per week, with 16 consecutive hours also serving as a limit for first-year residents (24 hours for second- and third-year residents).
+In 2003, with adjustments in 2011, the council imposed an 80-hour cap on the number of hours a resident can work per week, with 16 consecutive hours also serving as a limit for first-year residents (24 hours for a second- and third-year residents).

 To accompany these regulations, there are additional measures your organization can take to curb resident and fellow burnout.